oudajosefu/ClipTess/README.md

 ### To Do:
 - [ ] Allow for a method to change the global shortcut
+- [ ] Use any Tesseract path installed by user, possibly done through a submenu option or in preferences
 - [ ] Add a preferences window
 - [ ] Adapt `Change language` dropdown menu to user's locally installed Tesseract languages
 - [ ] Make compatible on Windows using its equivalent screen capture tool